BZoennchen/supercollider-book/chapters/composing/music-theory/3-scales.md

 $$\text{C, C#/Db, D, D#/Eb, E, F, F#/Gb, G, G#/Ab, A, A#/Bb, B}.$$

 It is an extension of the [diatonic scale](sec-diatonic-scale).
+The *chromatic scale* is so dense such that notes within the scale lack a clear characterization.
+It is used in the *atonal* twelve-tone technique of Arnold Schönberg which is a form of *post-tonal* thinking, i.e., composing without a tonal center.

 Note that, for example, C# (C raised by a semitone) and Db (D lowered by a semitone) are represented by the same keys on the piano but within a specific *scale/key* they serve different purposes.
 Compare the following code that plays the *chromatic scale*.